Fang-Lansheng/my-thistledown/_includes/about/en.md

-> You've gone to the finest schools al right, Miss Lonely
+> You've gone to the finest schools all right, Miss Lonely
 > But you konw you only used to get juiced in it
 > And nobody has ever taught you how to live on the street
 > And now you find out you're gonna have to get used to it